Sankuaicuo railway station: History

-Sankuaicuo was closed to passengers in 1962 due to falling passenger numbers, however goods handling continued at the station until it was finally closed on 26 September 1986.
+Sankuaicuo was closed to passengers in 1962 due to falling passenger numbers, but goods handling continued at the station until it was finally closed on 26 September 1986.
 The permanent way between Sankuaicuo and Kaohsiung Port was removed between July 1990 and November 1995.
 On 9 September 2004, the Kaohsiung City Government designated the old Sankuaicuo station building as a historical site.

 A new station was built and opened on 14 October 2018 as part of the underground relocation of railway tracks in Kaohsiung.

 Architecture

 The station building was built with bricks, cement and mortar.
 It is covered with washed stone.